sailingrules/Project_Store/README.md

 ### JavaScript Feature:
 - Show/hide one or more content areas or elements on your site through clicking a button or some other user interaction - must be done with some JavaScript code.
 (Sale banner)
+- Uses one or more JavaScript objects and then modifies it for display on the webpage

 ### Additional Feature:
 - Use Flexbox or CSS Grid to organize content areas based on mobile or desktop views.